brandenyz125/reading-notes/MarkdownNotes.md

 ## Some mardown syntax

-1. The hashtag creates a heading that is the biggest heading
+1. One hashtag creates a heading that is the biggest heading
 2. Two asteriks before and after your statement makes it **bold**
 3. You can also create an ordered list by typing 1.
 First item and so on